- Compliance Committees

 How do I request User Access to the System?
 Use this Excel file to enter any personnel you will want to be included in a-tune for your protocols.
 This email request must be from the PI or the PI must be copied on it.
 Only personnel requested by the PI will be entered into the Production environment.
 The system administrators must add users to the a-tune software before personnel, including the PI, are allowed access to the system.
 Please send these requests to the IBC office at firstname.lastname@example.org.

 How do I find the forms needed to get IBC approval?
 New protocols must be completed and submitted electronically through a-tune tick@lab.
-Continuing reviews and modifications needed to obtain IBC approval must also be submitted electronically through a-tune tick@lab, including continuing reviews/modifications for existing paper protocols as of October 3, 2018.
-The latter must be submitted as new protocols.
+Continuing reviews and modifications needed to obtain IBC approval must also be submitted electronically through a-tune tick@lab.

 What is the deadline for submitting a protocol?
 Protocols must be submitted 7 business days prior to the IBC meeting.
 IBC meetings are held the 2nd Tuesday of the month.
 Subcommittees of the IBC meet on the 1st and 3rd Tuesdays of the month for non-recombinant or synthetic nucleic acid research, provided there are sufficient applications for review.